enactjs/cli/README.md

 The @enact/cli tool will check the project's `package.json` looking for an optional `enact` object for a few customization options:

 * `template` _[string]_ - Filepath to an alternate HTML template to use with the [Webpack html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin).
-* `isomorphic` _[boolean|string]_ - If `true`, it indicates the default entrypoint is isomorphic-compatible (and can be built via the `--isomorphic` @enact/cli flag).
-If the value is a string, then it will use that value as a filepath to a custom isomorphic-compatible entrypoint.
+* `isomorphic` _[string]_ - Alternate filepath to a custom isomorphic-compatible entrypoint.
+Not needed if main entrypoint is already isomorphic-compatible.
 * `title` _[string]_ - Title text that should be put within the HTML's `<title></title>` tags.
 Note: if this is a webOS-project, the title by default will be auto-detected from the appinfo.json content.
+* `theme` _[object]_ - A simplified string name to extrapolate `fontGenerator`, `ri`, and `screenTypes` preset values from.
+For example, `"moonstone"`
+* `fontGenerator` _[string]_ - Filepath to a commonjs fontGenerator module which will build locale-specific font CSS to inject into the HTML.
+By default will use any preset for a specified theme or fallback to moonstone.
 * `ri` _[object]_ - Resolution independence options to be forwarded to the [LESS plugin](https://github.com/enyojs/less-plugin-resolution-independence).
+By default will use any preset for a specified theme or fallback to moonstone
 * `screenTypes` _[array|string]_ - Array of 1 or more screentype definitions to be used with prerender HTML initialization.
 Can alternatively reference a json filepath to read for screentype definitons.
-Defaults to moonstone definitions.
+By default will use any preset for a specified theme or fallback to moonstone.
+* `nodeBuiltins` _[object]_ - Configuration settings for polyfilling NodeJS built-ins.
+See `node` [webpack option](https://webpack.js.org/configuration/node/).
 * `deep` _[string|array]_ - 1 or more javascript conditions that, when met, indicate deeplinking and any prerender should be discarded.
-* `node` _[object]_ - Configuration settings for polyfilling NodeJS built-ins.
-See `node` [webpack option](https://webpack.js.org/configuration/node/).
+* `target` _[string|array]_ - A build-type generic preset string (see `target` [webpack option](https://webpack.js.org/configuration/target/)) or alternatively a specific [browserlist array](https://github.com/ai/browserslist) of desired targets.
 * `proxy` _[string]_ - Proxy target during project `serve` to be used within the [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware).

 For example: